Guide to Alternatives to Whiteboards | Vibe

 Taking Team Collaboration to the Next Level with Vibe Interactive Whiteboards

-The physical specs of Vibe smart boards include a 55-inch, 4K touchscreen that doesn’t require any annual subscription fees or the difficult price-point of its competitors.
+The physical specs of Vibe Boards include a 55-inch, 4K touchscreen that doesn’t require the difficult price-point of its competitors.
 It also boasts an unlimited canvas — meaning you won’t ever have to worry about running off of the side of the page before an exciting new idea is fully explained.
-Vibe boards are also low-latency products (which means no awkward delay when presenting) and provide the ability to quickly mark up, save and share presentations, pictures, and files from other apps.
+Vibe Boards are also low-latency products (which means no awkward delay when presenting) and provide the ability to quickly mark up, save and share presentations, pictures, and files from other apps.

 Curious to learn more?
 Get a virtual demo of Vibe today .